-After spending more than 50 hours researching the market, we found the NoCry Knee Pads for Roofers to be the most practical and comfortable, ideal for professional roofing, flooring and DIY roofing projects.
+After spending more than 50 hours researching the market, we found the NoCry Knee Pads for Roofers to be the most practical and comfortable, ideal for professional roofing, flooring, and DIY roofing projects.

 Wearing roofing knee pads is crucial to your knee safety.
-Kneeling and squatting on harsh roofs for long periods of time can cause knee irritation, inflammation, pain and sometimes even motion loss.
+Kneeling and squatting on harsh roofs for long periods of time can cause knee irritation, inflammation, pain, and sometimes even motion loss.

 Roofers should always put safety first and wear proper roofing equipment.
 If you work in the construction industry, then you should start thinking about your clothing as protective equipment.

 Work knee pads are ideal to protect your knees from painful conditions like bursitis, or osteoarthritis.
-They also protect you from the hot shingles or hot metal roofing.
+They also protect you from hot shingles or hot metal roofing.

-After researching the market, we’ve picked our favorite knee pads for roofers and knee padded work pants designed to keep you safe, comfortable and, as roofing shoes, they should keep you gripped on steep roofs.
+After researching the market, we’ve picked our favorite knee pads for roofers and knee padded work pants designed to keep you safe, and comfortable and, as roofing shoes, they should keep you gripped on steep roofs.